Moustikitos/micro-server/docs/encryption.md

 def b64encode(point: tuple) -> str
 ```

-Encodes an elliptic curve point or ECDSA signaturesas a base64 string.
+Encodes an elliptic curve point or ECDSA signatures as a base64 string.

 **Arguments**: